mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 Lastly, the ``lan-cake`` process may be installed alongside other server-room software, on a pre-existing host within the operational network.

-If at all practicable, the chosen host should be assigned the standard layer cake LAN IP address.
-This results in an environment where every layer cake process involved in inter-host networking can proceed with zero configuration.
+If at all practicable, the chosen host should be assigned the standard **layer-cake** LAN IP address.
+This results in an environment where every **layer-cake** process involved in inter-host networking can proceed with zero configuration.
 This applies to all ``host-cake``, ``group-cake`` and application processes that ever run within the target network.

-The standard layer cake LAN IP is derived from the private address range in use, the primary IP of the local host, a defined station number (195) and a defined port number (54195), i.e.
+The standard **layer-cake** LAN IP is derived from the private address range in use, the primary IP of the local host, a defined station number (195) and a defined port number (54195), i.e.

 * 10.0.0.195